 You will receive an e-mail notification of the TDF Committee's decision on your application at the same time as the rest of the Spring decisions are made and announced.
 However, should you receive funding your award letter will not be issued until the University has moved funds into the central TDF account (per the CBA, no later than October 1st but possibly earlier) or until any remaining funds from the previous fiscal year have rolled over into the central TDF account (typically mid-August but possibly earlier).
 At that point, an award letter will be issued and you can submit your expense report in Concur.

-You can also wait for the Fall cycle and apply retroactively for travel between June 1st and the Fall deadline, although there is no guarantee that your request will be approved by the TDF Committee.
+Alternatively, you can also wait for the Fall cycle and apply retroactively for travel between June 1st and the Fall deadline, although there is no guarantee that your request will be approved by the TDF Committee.